x

 Williams was arrested after officials obtained evidence allegedly pointing to his involvement in Belonga’s disappearance last year.
 Belonga was last seen on April 7, 2023 leaving her apartment complex on Paluxy Drive in her Chevrolet Impala.
 She hasn’t been heard from since.

-Dennis Matthews, who works at the digital forensics division at the Financial Crimes Intelligence Center in Tyler, testified that he conducted a download on Williams' phone.
+Dennis Matthews, who works at the digital forensics division at the Financial Crimes Intelligence Center in Tyler, testified at first there were only a few messages between Williams and Belonga in April 2023 around the time she went missing.

 The first message was from Belonga, saying "it's Paula from FB," which Matthews assumed to likely be Facebook.
 Williams asks Belonga to tell him a little bit about herself, and they continue on with basic chatting.

 Belonga and Williams exchanged photos of each other.
 On Dec.
 25, 2022, Belonga said her son was leaving and she invited Williams over, but he responded he was sick.
-In the new year, their regular conversations continued.

 In early 2023, a person claiming to be Williams' mom texted Belonga saying Williams was robbed and shot several times.
 In February 2023, Williams asked for $80 for money.
 Belonga said she couldn't as she was moving into her new apartment and helping her son.